Access to Higher Education Diploma (Social Science and Health)

 Our Access to Higher Education Diploma (Social Science and Health) is specifically designed for:

-- Adults with a current or previous role in care, working as a health assistant, care assistant or care worker
+- Students with a current or previous role in care, working as a health assistant, care assistant or care worker

-- Adults who have not participated in or benefitted from previous educational experiences due to their individual circumstances
+- Learners who have not participated in or benefitted from previous educational experiences due to their individual circumstances

-- Adults seeking a change of employment direction, or a boost to their career opportunities, who can show a demonstrable interest in entering a profession related to health and social care
+- Learners seeking a change of employment direction, or a boost to their career opportunities, who can show a demonstrable interest in entering a profession related to health and social care

 Our course is designed to help ease you into returning to study if you have been out of education for a long time.
 If you have children, the course also provides the flexibility to fit your studies around your childcare commitments and the school day.